Evening Primrose Oil in Skin Care

 EPO does not have any dangerous side effects when used in skin care products.

-As with most oils in skin care, over application can lead to clogged pores or an undesirable film on the skin.
+As with many oils in skin care, over application can lead to clogged pores or an undesirable film on the skin.

 EPO is comedogenic, meaning it poses a risk of clogging pores in acne prone or sensitive skin subtypes.